Parking sector publishes code of practice for private land

 Both the BPA and IPC are trade associations accredited by the DVLA to run schemes that enable member companies to obtain vehicle keeper data in order to collect unpaid parking charge notices issued on private land.
 This procedure was set up when the use of wheel clamping on private land was banned under the Protection of Freedoms Act 2012.

-The new code sees a greater degree of harmonisation in areas such as the sanctions that each association will impose on member operators for breaches of the code, up to the loss of access to DVLA data.
+Until now the BPA and IPC’s approved operator schemes have had separate codes of conduct.
+Their new code sees a greater degree of harmonisation in areas such as the sanctions that each association will impose on member operators for breaches of the code, up to the loss of access to DVLA data.

 A Private Members Bill, proposed by Sir Greg Knight MP, that enabled the introduction of a legislation-backed code of conduct gained cross-party and support and received Royal Assent in March 2019.

-The government draw up a code that included halving the cap on tickets for most parking offences to £50 and created a single appeals system.
+The government drew up a code that included halving the cap on tickets for most parking offences to £50 and created a single appeals system.
 However, this code was withdrawn by in June 2022 following a legal challenge by parking companies.

 The revised government code was set to be put out for consultation at the end of May.
-However, prime minister Rishi Sunak’s decision to call a general election means consultation on the new code has been postponed.
+However, former Conservative prime minister Rishi Sunak’s decision to call a general election means consultation on the new code has been postponed.
 A footnote: helping the Parking (Code of Practice) Bill progress through Parliament was a process overseen by Sunak when he was a local government minister.

 The parking associations say their unified code has been drafted to reflect the positive aspects of the government code, so that the sector will be prepared for the re-emergence of the government version at a future.
 However, motoring organisations argue the parking sector should not be left to self-regulate as this does not deliver the controls envisaged.

-“This watered down code of practice falls far short of the standards the AA, government and consumer groups have called for across many years.
+AA head of roads policy Jack Cousens said: “It’s somewhat ironic that after pushing so hard against adopting a code, the two bodies have decided to implement their own.
+This watered down code of practice falls far short of the standards the AA, government and consumer groups have called for across many years.
 This self-authored code doesn’t acknowledge the need to cap charges and remove debt recovery fees.
+These elements are desperately needed from a government-backed code to protect innocent drivers from the sharks running private car parks.”

 RAC head of policy Simon Williams was equally critical of the sector code, stating: “Drivers shouldn’t be fooled into thinking this so-called code developed by the private parking industry itself is the same as the long-delayed official private parking code of practice that is backed by legislation.
+This, and only this, will bring an end to the worst practices of some private parking operators and mean drivers – especially those who are vulnerable – are protected from unreasonable fines and debt collectors chasing down payments.”

 View all Vacancies